 - Dude, Not Funny!: In-Universe, Grandpa faking a heart attack as a joke when Misae yelled at him, making her think she killed him.
 This actually makes her cry.

-- Early Installment Weirdness: When the anime first debut, The character's faces were different compared to later episodes and so on.
+- When the anime was first released, the character's faces were different compared to later episodes and so on.

-- Shinnosuke also doesn't do any butt dance that much in earlier episode.
+- Shinnosuke also doesn't do any "butt dancing" in earlier episodes.

 - Everybody Knew Already: In some episodes, Hazama's liking of Cute P (a Magical Girl show) is already well known by the kids, even when he sometimes tries to hide it.

-- Everyone Has Standards: The "Extremely Realistic Tea Party" which Nene forces the gang to play.
+- The "Extremely Realistic Tea Party" which Nene forces the gang to play.
 It is one of the things that manages to scare Shin Chan into obeying.

-- And when trying to create a new Action Bastard move, the group is in Stunned Silence after seeing Boo's "Super Snot Yo-Yo" attack - even Shin.
+- When trying to create a new Action Kamen move, the group is in Stunned Silence after seeing Boo's "Super Snot Yo-Yo" attack - even Shin.

 - Face of a Thug: Principal Ench, whose face convinces everyone (adults and children alike) that he is a Yakuza.
 He uses this on occasion.